-In contrast to the other spider families present in Europe, the Uloboridae have venom glands and are therefore unique.
+In contrast to the other spider families present in Europe, the Uloboridae do not have venom glands and are therefore unique.
 As a result, it takes considerable more time to spin their prey.
 In addition, they can be distinguished by locally very dense, white, felt-like hairs, making it seem as if they are dusted with a fine powder.
 Ten species occur in Europe, of which one species (Uloborus plumipes) in Northern Europe can solely be found in greenhouses and garden centres.

 These small but solidly built spiders make a extraordinary triangular web, which is held by the spider through the signal thread attached to the tip of the triangle.
 When a prey gets caught in the web, the spider releases a loop in the signal thread, so the web gets looser and folds around the prey.
 The males have remarkably large palps, which are almost as large as the carapace.
 The eye position of the spider is also special.
 They do not stand in a row and are all placed pretty far back and widely apart.
 The larger, slightly protruding, posterior eyes are even located in the middle of the carapace.